 Here is the challenge: every climate model for the Pacific Northwest, and southwestern Idaho in particular, predicts increasingly warmer temperatures over the next 50 years, even if global warming can be limited to 1.5 degrees centigrade.
 As a result, there will be less snowpack (the largest water storage system in the Northwest).
 Combined with more frequent winter rains, it will melt earlier, the growing season as a result will be lengthened a month on average by the warmer weather, and there will be less irrigation water available later in the season without significant new retention.
 Paradoxically, the annual average amount of precipitation is forecast to grow around 9% (that’s the projection for the Upper Boise River Basin) so earlier releases that currently cannot be captured, along with harmful earlier seasonal flooding, will become more and more probable.
 We’ve seen such flooding occur over the past five years in Idaho, Oregon, and Washington.
 The obvious way out of this paradox is to store excess run-off in the Spring, and in the process, mitigate flood damage, and release water later in the Summer when it is much needed for irrigation.
 CCEW has already signed Memorandums of Understanding (MOU) with forward-looking irrigation districts and municipalities downstream from the Project.

 As an Off-Stream PSH, Anderson Ranch Reservoir, would serve as the lower reservoir for the pumped-storage facility eliminating the cost and impacts of building a second reservoir.
 Water used to fill the Upper Reservoir would come from the CCEW water right appropriating otherwise unallocated South Fork Boise River excess run-off.
-Additionally, when Cat Creek Reservoir water is released for beneficial downstream uses instead of cycled back and forth between the reservoirs, under anticipated stipulations negotiated in the Bureau of Reclamation (“USBR”) Lease of Power Privilege (“LOPP”) between CCEW and USBR, water from Anderson Ranch Reservoir would be borrowed/rented from Reclamation and those controlling water in Anderson Ranch Reservoir to maintain adequately high-water levels in the Upper Reservoir primarily for energy storage requirements.
+Cat Creek Reservoir water released for beneficial downstream use is subject to replacement to meet energy storage requirements under terms to be negotiated in the Bureau of Reclamation (“USBR”) Lease of Power Privilege (“LOPP”) between CCEW and USBR.

 In the Pre-application Document (PAD) recently filed with the Federal Energy Regulatory Commission guiding the rigorous NEPA environmental evaluation process that precedes the issuance of a FERC Hydropower License and the USBR LOPP, there is a comprehensive 53-page discussion of potential CCEW impacts, both beneficial and harmful.
 It surveys the basic ecology of the Project area, identifies the ecological parameters which may need further study, and develops ways in which any potential impacts on key species (in particular sage-grouse and bull trout) can be avoided or best be mitigated.
 The context for the discussion of potential environmental impacts can be described briefly (the PAD contains much more detail):